William Shakespeare: Later years and death

 He was survived by his wife and two daughters.
 Susanna had married a physician, John Hall, in 1607, and Judith had married Thomas Quiney, a vintner, two months before Shakespeare's death.
-Shakespeare signed his last will and testament on 25 March 1616; the following day, Thomas Quiney, his new son-in-law, was found guilty of fathering an illegitimate son by Margaret Wheeler, both of whom had died during childbirth.
+Shakespeare signed his last will and testament on 25 March 1616; the following day, Thomas Quiney, his new son-in-law, was found guilty of fathering an illegitimate son by Margaret Wheeler, and Margaret and her son both died during childbirth.
 Thomas was ordered by the church court to do public penance, which would have caused much shame and embarrassment for the Shakespeare family.

 Shakespeare bequeathed the bulk of his large estate to his elder daughter Susanna under stipulations that she pass it down intact to "the first son of her body".
 The Quineys had three children, all of whom died without marrying.
 The Halls had one child, Elizabeth, who married twice but died without children in 1670, ending Shakespeare's direct line.
 Shakespeare's will scarcely mentions his wife, Anne, who was probably entitled to one-third of his estate automatically.
 (Note: Charles Knight, 1842, in his notes on Twelfth Night.)
 He did make a point, however, of leaving her "my second best bed", a bequest that has led to much speculation.
 Some scholars see the bequest as an insult to Anne, whereas others believe that the second-best bed would have been the matrimonial bed and therefore rich in significance.